 Fear of pain is common for chronic pain sufferers.
 It is easy to assume the worse with chronic pain.
-So it is important to either write down our fears, or share our fears with someone who will truly listen.
+So it is important to either write down our fears or share our fears with someone who will truly listen.
 By addressing them in one of these ways, they may become less intimidating.
 We can also try some form of meditation or pain control techniques.
 It also helps to focus on one day at a time, one hour at a time, and one minute at a time.
 Let’s not concern ourselves with how we are going to get through a whole week, let’s just focus on each moment as it passes.
 Time will be a bit less intimidating then.

 Just changing what food we are consuming can help.
 Not necessarily to cure the pain, but at least to reduce or possibly prevent some pain episodes.
-Just in general, reducing sugars, eating less prepackaged foods, foods with less ingredients, and eating more natural foods could help.
-Additionally, there are plenty of stories out there of people curing themselves from chronic illnesses and diseases that are said to be “incurable.”
+Just in general, reducing sugars, eating less prepackaged foods, foods with fewer ingredients, and eating more natural foods could help.
+Additionally, there are plenty of stories out there of people healing from chronic illnesses and diseases that are said to be “incurable.”
 These are not purely miracles.
-It means there is knowledge and information out there that we don’t know about.
 There is information that isn’t being widely publicized, and isn’t known by most medical professionals.
 But, that doesn't mean anyone can be healed either.

 - Feeling Like a Fool for Believing a Treatment Will Help

-We might fear being taken advantage, believing some treatment will work, and then it ends up doing nothing to help.
+We might fear being taken advantage of, believing some treatment will work, and then it ends up doing nothing to help.
 Not to mention the time and money lost on a failed treatment.
-A worry may be that a treatment is just “quackery.”
-This is a difficult, because there are some weird treatments out there.
+Some worry may be that treatment is just “quackery.”
+This is difficult because there are some weird treatments out there.
 Some may seem odd because we never heard of them, but that doesn’t mean they don’t work.
 Additionally, there are bad doctors, and keep in mind what works for one person may not work for another.